 Even with perfect conditions and a fresh layer of powder, we were among only a handful of weekend skiers at Bolton.
 This unassuming family area is home to an assortment of old double chairs and one quad.
 The straightforward layout made for a delightful morning of sliding surrounded by outstanding views of Lake Champlain, the snow-covered Green Mountains and the distant Adirondacks.

-We cruised scenic Interstate 89 back to Burlington in time for the main event, the Mardi Gras parade.
+Driving scenic Interstate 89 back to Burlington, we were in time for the main event, the Mardi Gras parade.

-The warmly dressed multitudes eagerly awaiting the floats spanned all age categories.
+Warmly dressed Vermonters eagerly awaiting the floats spanned all age categories.
 Three dozen lively floats passed us by, small potatoes compared to the New Orleans variety, but extremely entertaining and much more up close and personal.

 The sea of colored beads tossed from each float meant that every kid scored a collection of the authentic necklaces.
 This was proof of the promised family atmosphere, no raunchy conduct required to earn beads.
 I caught a few strands myself, but was particularly excited about snatching some generously donated Lake Champlain Chocolate truffles and a delicious Moon Pie.